 Large Mailbox Guidance

-If you manage a high-volume inbox with years of archived email, initial indexing and search performance can vary by account type, device resources, and total message volume.
+If you manage a high-volume or multi-account inbox with years of archived email, initial indexing and search performance can vary by account type, device resources, and total message volume.
 This is especially relevant for legal, consulting, recruiting, finance, and sales workflows where mailboxes are unusually large.

 If search feels slow in a large mailbox, the best first step is to confirm that indexing has had enough time to complete and that the account is syncing normally.
 Checking one account at a time helps isolate whether the issue is provider-specific or device-specific.